This Cinnamon Roll Mug Cake is a delicious keto version of your favorite breakfast roll, packed with cinnamon, drizzled with cream cheese glaze.

 Mix in the melted (but not hot) butter, egg, and vanilla.
 Stir it all up.
 It should be the consistency of regular cake batter.
 Not too dry, not too runny.

-Next, mix the granulated sugar with the cinnamon and sprinkle it on top of the cake.
+Next, mix the granulated sugar substitute with the cinnamon and sprinkle it on top of the cake.

 It seems like a lot, but it needs to mix into the cake batter.
 I do this with a chopstick, because it’s thin enough to swirl without mixing.
 You can also use a knife.